nteract/semiotic/public/assets/markdown/networkframe.md

 ### canvasEdges: { _boolean_ | _function_ }

 If _canvasEdges_ is specified, renders edge elements in Canvas.
-The _canvasEdges_ attribute accepts a _boolean_ or a _function_ that evaluates a connector and returns a boolean that determines whether or not to render the area to [`Canvas`](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API) instead of [`SVG`](https://developer.mozilla.org/en-US/docs/Web/SVG).
+The _canvasEdges_ attribute accepts a _boolean_ or a _function_ that evaluates a connector and returns a boolean that determines whether or not to render the edge to [`Canvas`](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API) instead of [`SVG`](https://developer.mozilla.org/en-US/docs/Web/SVG).

 ```jsx
 /*Boolean option */